CESNET/Nemea/developers/CodingStyle.md

 ------------

-Each header file should start with its BSD license, as described under SOURCE FILES above, followed by a "header guard" to make the header file idempotent, like so:
+Each header file should start with its BSD license, as described under SOURCE FILES above, followed by a `header guard` to make the header file idempotent, like so:

     #ifndef NETDEV_H